tic-tac-token/ttt-book/src/chapters/3/verifying-the-contract.md

 # Verifying the contract

 Verifying our contract's source code on Etherscan enables us to read and write data directly from the Etherscan interface.
-It's considered a good practice to verify public contracts on Etherscan, so users can inspect the underlying contract code.
+It's considered a good practice to verify public contracts on Etherscan, so that anyone can inspect the underlying contract code.

 Before our contract is verified, the "Contract" tab on Etherscan will show the raw bytecode of our contract.
 Not very helpful to anyone who might want to read and understand it: